djmeph/esp32-bluetooth-speaker/README.md

 ---

 - Next, attach the speakers and grills to the speaker panel.
 The grills should go on top, with four M3x10mm screws each, through the panel, and into the speakers.
 Put a washer and nut on each screw and use an M3 nut driver or pair of needle-nose pliers to hold the nut while tightening the screws.
-Using M3 lock washers is also perfectly fine.
+Using M3 lock washers between the washer and nut is also perfectly fine.
 Secure these screws tight to the panel and ensure there is no loose attachments that can vibrate.
 There should be enough room in the speaker cavities to get your fingers inside to attach the washers and nuts to the screws from behind.
 - Next, insert the ESP32-Audio-Kit board onto the pegs in the top cavity of the speaker panel.
 In my case, there wasn't much tolerance, so I had to line up all four pegs with the holes in the circuit board before pressing down.
 - Guide the wires through the right side of the top cavity and plug in the JST connectors for both speakers, and the 5V power source.
 These are all labeled on the board, but here is a reference in case you have trouble reading it:
 ![ESP32-Audio-Kit Pinout](images/esp32-audio-kit-pinout.jpg)
 - Ensure that the switch on the front of the battery shield is in the `on` position and press the button on the back of the body once.
 If everything is connected correctly, you should be able to connect to it as a bluetooth device and start testing the sound.
 Make sure both speakers are working before advancing to the final steps.
 Once you are satisfied that everything is working correctly, press the button on the back twice to turn the power off.
-- Insert the speaker panel into the body at a 45 degree angle until the holes on the sides of the body line up with the threaded inserts in the spaker panel.
+- Insert the speaker panel into the body at a 45 degree angle until the holes on the sides of the body line up with the threaded inserts in the speaker panel.
 There are four M3x8mm screws on each side.
 I recommend screwing them in loosely until all holes are lined up and all screws have been started before tightenting them.
 - Place the panel cover over the top cavity.
 The cover will have four protruding, hollow pillars that will slide over the pegs that are holding the board in place.
 Once this is lined up correctly, you should be able to push the cover into the pegs until it is flush with the panel.
 - Finally, use the four M3x12mm screws to secure the cover to the panel.
 Do not force or push the screws into these holes, they should self-tap.